olinjs/olinjs/classes/class4/README.md

 ## Client JavaScript and jQuery

+JavaScript is a language.
+Node (server-side) is a "platform".
+Your browser (client-side) is also a "platform" that runs JavaScript, with a lot of different capabilities.

+**What is client-side JS good for?**
+Before, we used JavaScript to serve websites.
+Now we'll use client-side JS to add interactivity to a page.
+You used Handlebars in the last lesson to make templates that display content, forms, etc.
+After a user gets your template, though, they can't do much until they submit a form or go to a new page.
+With client-side JS, we can make your website much more useful and powerful.

+**One important caveat:**
+client-side code knows nothing about your server.
+For all it cares you could be running Python, Ruby, ALGOL or on a Commodore 64.
+So when you write JavaScript in Node.js, you can't run the same functions in your web browser.
+We'll explain later how to make them communicate with each other.

 The first step to doing any sort of dynamic actions on your websites is running some JavaScript.
 You can include JavaScript directly in an HTML document using `<script>` tags, but writing any significant code within an HTML document would be silly.